 Definition

 P2TR (Pay to Taproot) is the output type activated by the 2021 Taproot soft fork.
 It is witness version 1, encoded in Bech32m, and its addresses always begin with bc1p.
 The scriptPubKey is simply OP_1 followed by a 32-byte x-only public key.
-That key is a single point that can commit to both an ordinary signing key and a hidden tree of alternative spending scripts.
+That single point is deceptively powerful: it can commit simultaneously to an ordinary signing key and to a hidden tree of alternative spending scripts, so one uniform-looking output can carry arbitrarily rich conditions.

 Two ways to spend

-A key-path spend reveals only one Schnorr signature against the tweaked output key, indistinguishable on-chain from any other Taproot spend.
-A script-path spend instead reveals one leaf of the committed script tree plus a control block proving membership, leaving the unused branches private.
-This means a simple single-sig spend and a complex multisig or timelock can look identical from the outside.
+A key-path spend reveals only one Schnorr signature against the tweaked output key — indistinguishable on-chain from any other Taproot key-path spend, whether it guards a single-sig wallet or an aggregated multiparty key.
+A script-path spend instead reveals one leaf of the committed script tree plus a control block proving that leaf's membership, leaving every unused branch permanently private.
+A simple payment and a complex vault with timelocked recovery clauses look identical until — and unless — the exotic path is actually used.
+The mechanics of choosing between them are covered under key-path vs script-path spend.

 Why it matters for sovereignty